 We already spoke about this man throwing off his shirt to celebrate his newest role as Diet Coke’s Creative Director.
-This time its the well-designed cans that we are more keen to discuss about.
+This time it’s the well-designed cans that we are keener to discuss.
 Fashion designer Marc Jacobs marks the 30th anniversary of Diet Coke with three designs, each one inspired by a different decade since the drink’s launch.
-Each design pays tribute to the fashion trends of the ’80s, ’90s and 2000, and features an illustration of a model from that era.
+Each design pays tribute to the fashion trends of the ’80s, ’90s, and 2000 and features an illustration of a model from that era.
 The can that represents the 1980 era features a burst of bow-ties with a woman dressed in a tuxedo.
-The ’90s can plays with birds fluttering around a woman posing in a pink and purple bustier dress, stilettoes and a hat.
-Lastly the can from 2000 is showered with polka dots and highlights a modern woman sporting a short hair cut and standing tall in a trendy monochrome striped outfit.
+The ’90s can play with birds fluttering around a woman posing in a pink and purple bustier dress, stilettos, and a hat.
+Lastly, the can from 2000 is showered with polka dots and highlights a modern woman sporting a short haircut and standing tall in a trendy monochrome striped outfit.

 WWD reports that.
 ‘The first cans and bottles are slated to arrive next month in 11 European markets, including the U.K., France, Benelux, and Iceland.’